 Immunotherapy works with your body’s immune system to help it fight cancer cells or to control side effects from other cancer treatments.
 Machine learning has vastly improved cancer immunotherapy.

 Image Credit: https://doi.org/10.1016/j.apsb.2021.02.007

 Artificial Intelligence is used in many ways in immunotherapy.
-ML classification algorithms are used to characterize the cancel cells which help determine accurate immunotherapy for the breast cancer patients.
-ML algorithm are used to predict immunotherapy scores thus increasing the chance of successful cancer immunotherapy.
+ML classification algorithms are used to characterize cancer cells, which helps determine accurate immunotherapy for breast cancer patients.
+ML algorithms are used to predict immunotherapy scores, thus increasing the chance of successful cancer immunotherapy.

 Image Credit: The Breast, Volume 49, February 2020, Pages 194-200

 Artificial intelligence is being effectively used to individualize radiation therapy for breast cancer.
-Deep learning algorithms use neural networks to identify and generate contouring patterns to be combined with information from multiple sources, in order to generate volumes on CT images that can subsequently be validated for RT dose planning by the physician.
+Deep learning algorithms use neural networks to identify and generate contouring patterns to be combined with information from multiple sources to generate volumes of CT images that can subsequently be validated for RT dose planning by the physician.

-Big data and advancement in AI are poised to improve breast cancer treatment.
-Precision therapy and non-invasive surgeries are improving the patient survival rate and recovery after the treatment.
+Big data and advancements in AI are poised to improve breast cancer treatment.
+Precision therapy and non-invasive surgeries improve the patient survival rate and recovery after the treatment.